instagram linkedin

 Awards

-George Temple Poole Award, AIA WA 2019
+George Temple Poole Award, Australian Institute of Architects, Western Australian Chapter 2019

 Julius Elischer Award for Interior Architecture, AIA WA 2019